konopkagrzegorz/notification-microservices/README.md

 # NOTIFICATION MICROSERVICES

-This project was developed to introduce myself into microservices architecture by practicing it with usage of modern organizing tools like:
+This project was developed to introduce myself into microservices architecture by practicing it with usage of modern tools like:
 * docker
 * eureka server for service discovery
 * spring api gateway
-* spring boot actuator
+* kafka with zookeeper

 General idea behind this project is that it is hard for me to remember all the things which